aapen/aapen/forty.md

 * ?:  -- :Print description of word.
 * ?stack:  -- :Print the stack.
 * ?rstack:  -- :Print the return stack.

+* word: A constant, the number of bytes in a word.

 * dump: addr len -- : Dump an arbitrary area of memory